 - 4.1.
 Thornton Primary School will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - 4.2.
 The school will provide comprehensive, clear and transparent privacy policies. - 4.3.
-Records of activities relating to higher risk processing will be maintained, such as the processing of special categories data or that in relation to criminal convictions and offences. - 4.4.
+Records of activities relating to higher risk processing will be maintained, such as the processing of activities that: - Are not occasional. - Could result in a risk to the rights and freedoms of individuals. - Involve the processing of special categories of data or criminal conviction and offence data. - 4.4.
 Internal records of processing activities will include the following: